Cadry's Kitchen

 Start by making cashew cream.
 It’s thicker than cashew milk, and it gives the gravy luxurious body.

 Add water and raw cashews to a high-speed blender.
-Blend until smooth.
-(Stop once and scrape down the sides, if necessary.)
-Then set the cashew cream aside to use later.
+Blend until smooth, stopping once to scrape down the sides, if necessary.

-Onions sauteing in pot.
+Sauteed onions in pot.

-Then add cooked chestnuts to the pot.
-If you’re using vacuum-packed chestnuts, they will be stuck together.
-Break them apart with your hands as you add them to the pot.
+(If you’re using vacuum-packed chestnuts, they will be stuck together.
+Break them apart with your hands as you add them to the pot.)

 Sprinkle in dried rosemary and dried thyme as well.
 Then give everything a stir.

-Chestnuts in pot with onions, garlic, broth, and spices.
+Pot with chestnuts, onions, and spices.

 Deglaze the pot with water, Better Than bouillon no chicken base, salt, and a dash of pepper.